-Kat Graham’s international background and celebrity status has afforded her a unique access to, and perspective on, the rest of the world.
-Witnessing first-hand through her travels some of the global inequalities that can cause human suffering, Graham has made it a priority to leverage her status to fight for those less fortunate.
+Kat Graham’s international background and celebrity status has given her a unique access to, and perspective on, the rest of the world.
+Witnessing first-hand through her travels some of the global inequalities that can cause human suffering, Graham has made it a priority to leverage her platform to fight for those less fortunate.

-In 2013, Graham became a High-Profile Supporter of UNHCR (United Nations High Commissioner of Refugees).
-Since then, Graham has traveled with the UN Refugee Agency to the Zaatari refugee camp in Jordan, the Melkadida refugee camp in Ethiopia, as well as to Central America to raise awareness about the millions of people displaced in these regions who are in search of a better life.
+In 2013, Graham started working with the UNHCR (United Nations High Commissioner of Refugees).
+Since then, she has traveled with the UN Refugee Agency to the Za’atari refugee camp in Jordan, the Melkadida refugee camp in Ethiopia, as well as to Central America to raise awareness about the millions of people displaced in these regions who are in search of a better life.